enemonsieur/offis_repo/PROJECTS/Awesome Content Creation/CONTENT MARKETING.md

 Research by the company AgoraPulse found that the most-shared posts on Facebook also had some element of inspiration in them, indicated by keywords like:
 **Give**: Offers, discounts, deals, or contests that can benefit a wide audience.
 **Advice**: Tips, especially about problems that everyone encounters.
 Examples are how to lose weight or how to choose a college.
-Warning: Posts about dangers that could affect anyone in your audience.
+**Warning**: Posts about dangers that could affect anyone in your audience.
 Inspire: Inspirational quotes.
 Love them or hate them, they work.
 Unite: Posts that highlight a danger, an evil, an enemy, a cause, or a personal or community need.
 And while we’re at it, the research also showed content behaviors that shut down social sharing (don’t do these!):